Evans Graham

 • The project must be owned or led by an IRS qualified non-profit organization

-• The project must be located within the State of Michigan
+• The project must be located within the state of Michigan

 Requirements